Robert-Kurczak/ClockOS/README.md

 * Alarm setting
 * Brightness control

 Settings will be keep even when the clock will be off.
+In addition to the date and time, it is able to display the ambient temperature.

 ## Technologies
  1. C++